How Much Does It Cost to Start a Farm? Full Cost Breakdown

 Energy And Fuel Expenses

-Energy runs machines and fuels production.
+Energy powers machines and buildings.

 • Machinery operation demands fuel